In This Article

 Inflation Model

 Dogecoin is designed to have an inflationary supply.
-Each year, new Dogecoins are added to the circulating supply.
+Each year, new Dogecoins are added to the meme coins large supply.
 Specifically, miners receive 10,000 DOGE per mined block every minute.
 This results in the addition of over a million new Dogecoins daily, contributing to an ever-growing supply.

 Unlike Bitcoin, which has a cap of 21 million coins, Dogecoin does not have an upper supply limit.
 This inflation model ensures that Dogecoin remains plentiful, preventing the scarcity seen in other cryptocurrencies.
 However, this also means that the balance of supply and demand heavily influences price stability.